lohani-mohit/lohani-mohit/README.md

 <h3> About Me </h3>

-- :telescope: I’m working as a Lead SDET and have been into this domain from last 10 years.

 - :seedling: Stay up to date with the technology.

 - :zap: In my free time, I play guitar.